Robert Hornby (priest): Schooling

 Young Hornby initially attended a local school run by a Mr Watson of Gillygate prior to being admitted to St Peter's School on 19 January 1829 as a "free scholar" aged 8 years old.

 He entered Durham University in Easter 1838, and was one of its first undergraduates.
 He passed his Bachelor of Arts in Easter 1841, gaining a 4th in classical and general literature, and then passed his Licence in Theology in Easter 1842 and took it on 22 June 1842.
 In due course he took a Master of Arts on 28 January 1845, to which he was entitled 9 terms after his Bachelor of Arts, and then a Bachelor of Divinity on 27 January 1852, to which he was entitled 21 terms after his Master of Arts, and finally a Doctorate of Divinity on 29 January 1856, to which he was entitled 33 terms after his Master of Arts.

 Church career

 Hornby was ordained a deacon at Norwich in 1844, and priest at Ripon in 1845.
 He held a curacy at Wakefield, and then one at Flaxton in 1847, but never held a living anywhere or an appointment in the ecclesiastical hierarchy of the Established Church.
 From photographs of him in his clerical robes, he was probably a high-church man which may explain why he never held a living.
 York was nearly all low-church at the time.
 So he clearly had substantial private means.

 Family life

 Hornby married Ann(e) Smales (1825–1902) at St Mary Bishophill Junior on 27 November 1844.
-They had one son and three daughters: Annie (b.
-1846), William (b.
-1847), Rosalie (b.
-1851) and Beatrice (b.
-1857).
+They had one son and three daughters: Annie (born 1846), William (born 1847), Rosalie (born 1851) and Beatrice (born 1857).
 The family settled nearby at 4 St Olaves Road in Clifton, which he extended.
 This property has been extensively altered since his time.